WHAZ (AM)

 WHAZ (1330 kHz) is a commercial AM radio station licensed to Troy, New York, and serving New York's Capital District.
-The station is owned by locally based Capital Media and broadcasts a Christian talk and teaching radio format.
+The station is locally owned by the Capital Media Corporation and broadcasts a Christian talk and teaching radio format.
 National religious leaders heard on WHAZ include Jim Daly, Charles Stanley, Joyce Meyer, Chuck Swindoll and David Jeremiah.

-WHAZ transmits fulltime with a non-directional antenna, from a transmitter site on Van Schaick Island in Cohoes.
-By day, it operates with 1,000 watts, but to protect other stations on 1330 AM from interference, at night it greatly reduces power to 49 watts.
-WHAZ's programming is also simulcast on four FM stations on the fringes of the market.
+WHAZ transmits fulltime with a non-directional antenna on Van Schaick Island in Cohoes, while its studios are on Park Avenue in Cohoes.
+By day, it operates with 1,000 watts, at night it greatly reduces power to 49 watts to protect other stations on 1330 AM from interference.
+WHAZ's programming is also simulcast on four FM stations and one FM translator on the fringes of the market, branded the "Alive Radio Network".